Tracing neurons

 To create a workspace:

-2. In the Horta Control Center at right, near the top, just under the “Open 2d” checkbox, click the button with the “+” on it.
+- In the Horta Control Center at right, in the “WORKSPACE” section, click the button labeled “New workspace…”.

 The system will work for a moment, then it will reload the images, this time loading the workspace instead of the sample.
-You will notice that at the top of the Horta Control Center, the name you gave the workspace will appear just above the sample name now.
+You will notice that in the “WORKSPACE” section of the Horta Control Center, the name you gave the workspace will appear just above the sample name now.

 In the Data Explorer, this workspace will be located in your “Home” folder (the one with your username next to it in gold), within the “Workspaces” subfolder.
 You may need to click the refresh button (upper left corner, two arrows in a circle) in the Data Explorer before it shows up.